 The Understanding America Study asks its questions to (as of December 2017) roughly 6,000 American households – with the goal of eventually totaling 10,000.
 That sample size, combined with recruitment specifically targeting underrepresented demographics, creates a pool notable for its breadth and depth, both necessary for precise results.

 Recruiting takes place via Address Based Sampling (ABS), in which postal records are used.
-Drawn from across the nation is a random sample, to which is sent a pre-notification letter followed by a mail survey.
-On the last page of the paper survey, prospective respondents are asked if they want to join the UAS panel.
-If they express interest, they are invited to regularly participate in online surveys.
+Drawn from across the nation is a random sample, to which is sent a pre-notification letter.
+From 2014 through 2018, this was immediately followed by a recruitment package that included in introductory letter, the option to sign up online, and a paper survey (UAS Initial Recruitment Survey, v1).
+Beginning with the recruitment wave titled “MSG 2018-08 Nationally Representative Batch 9”, UAS changed to an online-first protocol.
+A revised version of the paper survey (UAS Initial Recruitment Survey, v2) was sent to non-responders as a second phase in the recruitment process.
+For those who respond to the paper survey, prospective members are asked if they want to join the UAS panel.
+If they express interest, they are contacted again and invited to regularly participate in online surveys.

 Eligible individuals are all adults aged 18 and older in the contacted household.
 In this context, a household is broadly defined as anyone living together with the initial person who signed up to become a participant in the UAS.
 If a household is willing to participate but not in possession of Internet access and/or a computer or tablet, one is provided for their use during the study’s duration.